Trump flees Washington controversies for golf-heavy trip to Scotland

 “We have a lot of things in Scotland,” Trump said as he left the White House on Friday, noting his familial ties to the land.
 “I have a lot of love.”

-Even with protesters threatening to disrupt the visit, Trump’s four nights in temperate Scotland come as a summertime respite after six months back in office.
+Even as protesters demonstrated against Trump here on Saturday, the four nights in temperate Scotland come as a summertime respite after six months back in office.
 His administration is engulfed in a deepening political crisis over its handling of disclosures around the case of Jeffrey Epstein, accused sex trafficker and former friend of the president’s.

 Nearly every time Trump has spoken with reporters in recent weeks, he’s been pressed with new questions about the Epstein scandal, many of which are fueled by deep suspicions that he and his followers have been stirring for years.
 New revelations about his personal ties to the disgraced financier have kept the matter alive.